learn-co-students/programming-univbasics-4-array-simple-array-manipulations-online-web-prework/README.md

 ## Identify the Result of Method Calls on Arrays

+In this lab, your task is to create methods that use some of the common Array methods.
 As you read the method descriptions, make sure to pay attention to understanding what the method returns.
 For instance, when you call `.push` on an array, it returns the updated array:

 ```ruby
 artists = ["Hozier", "Ariana Grande", "Usher"]